-As part of this years festival we have chosen to screen DIVIDED on Friday 19th June at 8pm.
+As part of this years festival we have chosen to screen RESOLUTION RACE on Friday 7th May at 9pm.

-Mini Film Festival Part 2- Thursday 18th June 6.45pm-7.45pm– A collection of four short films about women and cycling
+Mini Film Festival – A collection of short films about women and cycling

 Fast Forward- Lael Wilcox (8 minutes)– For bikepacker and ultra-long-distance racer Lael Wilcox, taking on the Arizona Trail—800+miles of desert singletrack—is a challenge unlike any other, and it will test her to the core.

 Becoming Ruby -Inclusion, Bikes and Hand-Drawn Heroes (18 minutes) A film about inclusion, identity and hand-drawn heroes.
 If you can’t find a hero, create your own; for mountain biker, skier and artist Brooklyn Bell, that hand-drawn hero was a comic character named Ruby J. Using Ruby as a role model, Brooklyn set out to “live like her, breathe like her, be unapologetically black like her,” finding her own identity in a mix of dirt, snow, art and inclusion.